Auckland University alumni and donor information stolen by hackers

 "We believe the situation has been resolved, and that you do not need to take any action in response to this incident," said the notice from Professor Jenny Dixon, deputy vice-chancellor, strategic engagement.

+A university spokeswoman said the university was not a party to the ransom payment, saying the size of the ransom was not disclosed by Blackbaud.

-The university said that in May this year Blackburd was the victim of a cyberattack that attempted to encrypt their systems.
+The university said that in May this year Blackbaud was the victim of a cyberattack that attempted to encrypt their systems.

 "Although their cybersecurity measures intercepted the attack, the cybercriminal responsible was able to take copies of information belonging to a large number of universities and charities around the world.